 Just like any improvement initiative, the success of your Single-Minute Exchange of Die implementation lies with careful planning, communication, execution, and observation.
 Be sure to involve all the team members in the process and listen to their feedback.

-Continuous improvement is one of the goals of Lean manufacturing, but don’t lose yourself in automating or mechanizing the changeover process too far.
-There can be times when the automation and externalization of operations could take your cost and efforts overboard, for very little additional time-saving.
+Continuous improvement is one of the goals of Lean manufacturing.
+However, don’t lose yourself in automating or mechanizing the changeover process too far.
+There can be times when the automation and externalization of operations could take your cost and efforts overboard for very little additional time-saving.
 Try not to get carried away.